input-output-hk/cardano-byron-cli/USAGE.md

 _hint_: try `--detailed` for more details about the status of the remotes, and `--complete` (necessitate network connection) for a comparative review of the local states and the remotes'.

 And now, to fetch the block you can either use `remote-sync` or `pull` commands.
-The later will also `forward` the state of the local blockchain to the latest block within the remotes.
+The latter will also `forward` the state of the local blockchain to the latest block within the remotes.

 ```
 cardano-cli blockchain remote-fetch testnet
 ```

-_hint_: for fast download try `remove-fetch testnet hermes` first.
+_hint_: for fast download try `remote-fetch testnet hermes` first.

-Now that you have downloaded the block from the remotes.
-You need to chose which of the new block will be the next _tip_ of your local copy.
+Now that you have downloaded the block from the remotes, you need to choose which of the new blocks will be the next _tip_ of your local copy.

 ```
 cardano-cli blockchain forward testnet a928cb61b01...
 ```

-Or you can let the CLI chose for you the next tip by ommiting the block hash parameter.
+Or you can let the CLI choose for you the next tip by omitting the block hash parameter.

 _hint_: use `pull` command to combine `remote-fetch` and `forward`.